Bhaskar-scientist/Bhaskar/README.md

-# 👋 Hi, I'm Bhaskar Reddy
+# 👋 Hi, I'm Bhaskar Reddy.

 *"If you can dream it, you can do it."*